Detective on leave over Facebook posts about Seattle protest

 Summer Taylor, a 24-year-old veterinary clinic worker, was killed.
 Diaz Love, 32, from Portland, Oregon, was in serious condition.

 Kelete’s bail was set Monday at $1.2 million.
+Kelete’s lawyer, John Henry Browne, said the crash was a “horrible, horrible accident” and was not intentional.

 The Facebook posts were no longer publicly available Monday afternoon, but screen shots posted to social media showed jokes about the protesters catching COVID-19 from the hood of a car as well as about the shooting death of a man near the Capitol Hill Occupied Protest in Seattle.